cloud-design-patterns-journey/docs/docs/labs/inventory-app/inventory-bff/index.md

     npm start
     ```

-- Open a browser to `http://localhost:3000` to see the app
+- Open a browser to `http://localhost:3000/stock-items` to see the app

-- Expand our service from the list, click `Try it out`, then click `Execute`

 - Push the changes we've made to the repository:
     ```bash